devhliu/DoseCalcs-Gui/docs/source/GUI.rst

 .. image:: /images/ConfigFile.png

-- ICRPDATA directory, which contains files from ICRP Publications 107, such as torgans_2016-08-12.NDX, sregions_2016-08-12.NDX, rcp-am_photon_2016-08-12.SAF, rcp-am_neutron_2016-08-12.SAF, rcp-am_electron_2016-08-12.SAF, rcp-am_alpha_2016-08-12.SAF, rcp-af_photon_2016-08-12.SAF, rcp-af_neutron_2016-08-12.SAF, rcp-af_electron_2016-08-12.SAF, and rcp-af_alpha_2016-08-12.SAF; and ICRP Publication 133 files such as ICRP-07.RAD, ICRP-07.NSF, ICRP-07.NDX, ICRP-07.BET, and ICRP-07.ACK.
+- [ICRPDATA] directory, which contains files from ICRP Publications 107, such as torgans_2016-08-12.NDX, sregions_2016-08-12.NDX, rcp-am_photon_2016-08-12.SAF, rcp-am_neutron_2016-08-12.SAF, rcp-am_electron_2016-08-12.SAF, rcp-am_alpha_2016-08-12.SAF, rcp-af_photon_2016-08-12.SAF, rcp-af_neutron_2016-08-12.SAF, rcp-af_electron_2016-08-12.SAF, and rcp-af_alpha_2016-08-12.SAF; and ICRP Publication 133 files such as ICRP-07.RAD, ICRP-07.NSF, ICRP-07.NDX, ICRP-07.BET, and ICRP-07.ACK.

-- PreDefinedGeometry directory, which contains several [macros] files and the corresponding geometry files.
+- [PreDefinedGeometry] directory, which contains several [macros] files and the corresponding geometry files.
 These files are used when the user would use a geometry from this provided list, which covers all DoseCalcs geometry methods.

+The [ICRPDATA] and [PreDefinedGeometry] do not come with DoseCalcs-Gui package, they can be downloaded from (`Download ICRPDATA and PreDefinedGeometry Zip file. <https://drive.google.com/file/d/1v9cmMbN5pNsTiqtlNA18uF_qvtlPtYpD/view?usp=sharing>`_) in the form of a zip file (DoseCalcsSupplementary.tar.xz), then unzipped in the PackagesAndFiles directory before building the DoseCalcs-Gui package.

 Installing the DoseCalcs-GUI component
 -------------------------------------------

+..
+GuiInstallations:

 Package Requirements
 +++++++++++++++++++++++